abbylow/tic-tac-toe/README.md

 Implement more features based on my own preferences:
 - Add a button to restart the game (Clear all the moves)

-Features to be added on:
+TODO:
-- Check the winner using loop instead of the hardcoded array
+1. Check the winner dynamically instead of the hardcoded array
-- Allow the user to choose the mode of game (play with AI opponent or not)
+2. Allow the user to choose the mode of game (play with AI opponent or not)
-- Make a AI player's move decision making (randomly choose an available move)
+3. Make a dumb "AI" player which only randomly pick a move
-- Further enhancement: Implement the minimax concept to find the optimal move for AI player
+4. Implement minimax concept for AI's move